Stanno Sports U.K. Ltd

 This document contains the Standard Code of Rules developed by The Football Association for open age football (the “Standard Code”).

-The Standard Code is mandatory for all Competitions at Step 7 of the National League System and below, and The FA Women’s Pyramid excluding FA Women’s Super League and FA Women’s Championship.
+The Standard Code is mandatory for all Competitions at Regional NLS Feeder League level and below, and The FA Women’s Pyramid excluding FAWSL, FAWC and the FA Women’s National League.

 (A) In these Rules: